-We have used LensKit ourselves both for offline evaluations exploring various aspects of algorithm and user behavior [8, 9, 15] and studying the evaluation process itself [7].
-It has also been used to study specialized recommendation problems, including cold start [13] and reversible machine learning [3].
-Its algorithms have been used to recommend books [21], tourist destinations [22], videos [24], and a number of other item types.
+We have used LensKit ourselves both for offline evaluations exploring various aspects of algorithm and user behavior [Ekstrand and Riedl, 2012, Ekstrand et al., 2018a, Kluver et al., 2012] and studying the evaluation process itself [Ekstrand and Mahant, 2017].
+It has also been used to study specialized recommendation problems, including cold start [Kluver et al., 2014] and reversible machine learning [Cao and Yang, 2015].
+Its algorithms have been used to recommend books [Pera and Ng, 2017], tourist destinations [Pessemier et al., 2016], videos [Solvang, 2017], and a number of other item types.

 One of LensKit's primary objectives is to promote reproducible, reliable research.
-To that end we have been modestly successful; in our own work, it has enabled us to publish complete reproducer code for recent papers [7, 9], and most recently to provide reproducer code during the review process [10].
+To that end we have been modestly successful; in our own work, it has enabled us to publish complete reproducer code for recent papers [Ekstrand and Mahant, 2017, Ekstrand et al., 2018a], and most recently to provide reproducer code during the review process [Ekstrand et al., 2018b].